sisselrll/Mini-Ex/mini_ex8/Readme.md

-##### How cloudy?
+#### How cloudy?

 Link  https://rawgit.com/sisselrll/Mini-Ex/master/mini_ex8/empty-example/index.html

-Since we had some struggle with having the program work as a link, this is a proof that is has been working: https://www.youtube.com/watch?v=dmm5WuZKEUc&feature=youtu.be
+Since we struggled with having the program work as a link, this is a proof that is has been working: https://www.youtube.com/watch?v=dmm5WuZKEUc&feature=youtu.be

 The program is made in collaboration with Nina Borgbjerg https://github.com/nborgbjerg